On the road to percent accuracy VI: the nonlinear power spectrum for interacting dark energy with baryonic feedback and massive neutrinos: Accuracy validation of the modelling against simulations

 Here we will validate the halo model reaction predictions against the N-body simulations for the Dark Scattering model described in \cite{Baldi:2016zom}.
 These were performed using a modified version of the {\tt GADGET-2} N-body code \citep{Springel:2005mi} which consistently implements the momentum exchange between the dark matter particles and the underlying homogeneous dark energy field.
 These simulations contain $1024^3$ dark matter particles in a box of $1$ Gpc$/h$ per side.
 They begin the particle evolution at $z_{i}=99$ and trace it up to $z=0$.
 The resulting CDM particle mass is $m_{c} = 8\times 10^{10}$ M$_{\odot }/h$ and the spatial resolution is $\epsilon = 24$ kpc$/h$ (equivalent to $k_{\epsilon} = 261~h/\mathrm{Mpc}$).

 In this work we consider a subset of the simulations presented in \cite{Baldi:2016zom}, which we summarise in \autoref{modelstab}.
 We also use a reference $\Lambda$CDM simulation with the same setup.
 All simulations share the base cosmological parameters given in \autoref{cosmoparmtab}.
-Furthermore, they all share the same initial seeds allowing us to divide-out cosmic variance by taking ratios of power spectra.
-We have power spectrum measurements up to $k=12~h/{\rm Mpc}$ for $z=0$, $k=9~h/{\rm Mpc}$ for $z=0.5$ and $k=6~h/{\rm Mpc}$ for $z=1$.
+Furthermore, they all share the same initial seeds allowing us to divide-out cosmic variance by taking ratios of power spectra.\footnote{ Due to the nonlinear nature of the evolution, some variance could still remain, which could affect these ratios and could artificially improve or degrade the measured accuracy of our predictions.
+This has been checked by \cite{Cataneo:2018cic} for the evolving DE case using different initial seeds, which found the results to be insensitive to the change in realisation.
+We have confirmed these results in the dark scattering case, by running smaller simulations (500 Mpc$/h$, 256$^3$ particles) with 2 different random seeds for both $\Lambda$CDM and dark scattering.
+This exercise has confirmed that the variance in their ratios is always below 1\%, which allows us to safely neglect it.} We have power spectrum measurements up to $k=12~h/{\rm Mpc}$ for $z=0$, $k=9~h/{\rm Mpc}$ for $z=0.5$ and $k=6~h/{\rm Mpc}$ for $z=1$.
 We refer the interested reader to \cite{Baldi:2016zom} for a more extended description of the simulations and of the modified N-body code.